-We are excited to announce eight semi-finalists have been selected from an exceptionally high-quality field of 62 not for profit organisations working to improve the lives of Sydney’s young people at risk.
-Meet our semi finalists:
+Eight semi-finalists were selected from an exceptionally high-quality field of 62 not for profit organisations working to improve the lives of Sydney’s young people at risk.

 The Aurora Outreach Program

 Aurora Education Foundation was established in 2009, with the mission to inspire the academic aspirations and achievements of Aboriginal and Torres Strait Islander people.
 Its vision is an Australia where Aboriginal and Torres Strait Islander success, prosperity and achievement, is just the way things are.
 Aurora’s programs engage and support Indigenous students to build the academic skills needed to reach their career goals, whether this is by graduating from high school with the foundational skills necessary to run their own small business, or by attending TAFE or university, or even completing a doctorate at Harvard University.
 Aurora believes engaging Indigenous students in education is the way to create deep, lasting change.

 Aurora is a national organisation with programs in various states reaching over 11,000 students a year.
 It delivers a suite of interconnected programs that walk with Indigenous students through each stage of their educational development and build their resilience, identity, aspirations and sense of community.